Norwegian People's Aid: 1980s and 1990s

 NPA intensified efforts primarily in southern Africa and Latin America.

 Food relief aid for 40 million people (1,200 tons) was collected and sent to Poland during the food crisis in the country.
 Efforts in the Middle East started with entering Lebanon in support of the Palestinian struggle in 1982 and NPA's extensive relief effort in South Sudan began in 1986.

 NPA began working in Eastern Europe during this time, and in the new regime of South Africa, NPA was one of the first foreign organizations promoting democracy and transitional justice.
 Demining began on behalf of United Nations in Cambodia and Mozambique.
 In Norway, NPA established a guardian system for unaccompanied minor asylum seekers from countries in conflict.

 2000s

-Hanne Anette Balch Fjalestad, a team member at NPA, was killed on Utøya during the terrorattack on the 22 July 2011 and NPA provided emergency medical services to victims on-site after the attack.
+Hanne Anette Balch Fjalestad, a team member at NPA, was killed on Utøya during the terror attack on the 22 July 2011 and NPA provided emergency medical services to victims on-site after the attack.